-- Using an air humidifier: When dry mouth is caused by dry air, use of a humidifier can add moisture to the air and reduce dry mouth symptoms.
+Using an air humidifier: When dry mouth is caused by dry air, the use of a humidifier can add moisture to the air and reduce dry mouth symptoms.

-- Quitting smoking: Smoking can cause dry mouth (and many other oral and general health issues).
-Stop smoking to help stop dry mouth.
+Quitting smoking: Smoking can cause dry mouth (and many other oral and general health issues).
+Stop smoking to help stop the dry mouth.

 Avoiding starchy foods: Skip starchy foods to prevent dry mouth.